dpernus/react-parcel-typescript/README.md

 # react-parcel-typescript

-A project using react, parcel and typescript
+A project using react, parcel and typescript to manage resumee information.